seanbreckenridge/exobrain/meta/README.md

 When I pick some text, that opens my text editor to that line in the file.
 Once I'm done, I have key binds set up in `ranger` that allow me to call the [`push`](https://github.com/seanbreckenridge/exobrain/blob/master/push) command and update the remote website with any changes made.

 `exosearch` uses [`fzf`](https://github.com/junegunn/fzf).
 By default, it searches text and opens the chosen line in my editor.

-The `-o` flag instead searches for links, copies the link I select (e.g. to some resource/other website) to my clipboard, and open the corresponding remote exobrain URL in my browser.
+The `-o` flag instead searches for links, and open the corresponding URL in my browser.

 `alias exoo='cd "${REPOS}/exobrain"; ranger --cmd="shell ./exosearch -o"'`